T-PYTHON-OCT-23/PROJECT-UNIT-1/README.md

 # PROJECT-UNIT-1
+## Project :  An Gym app :

+#### Overview :
+The gym app will help you in your fitness journey.
+The app provides a BMI calculator to check your health status as well as calories calculater and provides a workout based on your choice whether it is pull or push or legs or abs day.

+#### As a user I should be able to do the following :
+- Enter their phone number and their name
+- Browse services.
+- select service
+- View their information
+- Search for a service.

+#### Usage :
+ - type their information to calculate BMI.
+ - type their information to calculate total calories.
+ - select workout based on user input
+ - user able to show their information.
+ - exit

 ## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
 This project must at least satisfy the following minimum requirements :

 - Must be interactive on CLI.
+DONE
 - Use lists or dictionaries or tuples.
+DONE LIST&DICTIONARY
 - Use loops.
+DONE
 - Use functions that return an output .
+DONE
 - Use a Lambda function.
+DONE
 - Use at least 1 Class.
+DONE
 - Use some form of Error Handling .
+DONE
-- Organize Your Code into modules & (or packages)
+- Organize Your Code into modules & (or packages) DONE

-## Example Project :  An online Grocery Store :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .

-#### As a customer I should be able to do the following :
-- Browse  Products .
-- View the product info (summary, specs, price, quantity , etc.)
-- Search for Products.
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
-- Remove a product from the shopping cart.
-- List the products in my shopping cart.
-- Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .

-#### Usage :
- Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
- - type in list_products to show all the products in the grocery.
- - type in show product_name to get information about this product.
- - type in buy product_name to buy the product .
- - and so on...

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.